Utkarsh-Parekh/Tasks-App-Flutter/README.md

 [random_string](https://pub.dev/packages/random_string) - Provides random genration of numbers,Strings

+[firebase_auth](https://pub.dev/packages/firebase_auth) - It enabling user to secure authentication into their new or existing Flutter application.

+[delightful_toast](https://pub.dev/packages/delightful_toa) - A delighful and very interactive toast or a snackbar to add more delight to your application.

+[go_router](https://pub.dev/packages/go_router) - Router API to provide a convenient, url-based API for navigating between different screens.

+[shared_preferences](https://pub.dev/packages/shared_preferences) - Provides persistent storage for simple data.

+[Lottie](https://pub.dev/packages/lottie) - It is a Mobile Library that provides Animations.

 ## Features 🌟
-* Splash Screen
+* Animated Splash Screen.
+* Secure User Authentication(**Sign In/Sign Up/Password-Recovery/Log-out**).
-* Previously Saved TaskList
+* Previously Saved TaskList filtered for Login User.
 * Create, Read, Update, and Delete tasks seamlessly with a clean and intuitive UI.
+* Navigation between screens using Go Router.
+* Storing login state (logged in/not) for navigation after launch.
-* Attractive Snackbar Messages on Creation,Updation & Deleting of tasks
+* Attractive PopUps Messages on Creation,Updation & Deleting of tasks.
+* Animations when there is no Notes/Task available.
 * Custom DialogBox
-* App launch with Icon
+* Launcher Icon

 ## Learnings ✅
+* Firebase Authentication
+* Firestore Database
 * CRUD Operations with Firebase Integration
 * Flutter development and UI design 📱
 * State management and user interactions 🔄